Last updated: December 2020

-This provider has submitted to both the GDPR and the Privacy Shield and complies with the applicable data protection laws.
+This provider has submitted to the GDPR and complies with the applicable data protection laws.
 For more information, see https://www.loggly.com/about/privacy-policy/“Do Not Track” Signals

 Your browser settings may allow you to transmit a “Do Not Track” signal to websites and online services you visit.
 Like many other websites and online services, we do not currently process or respond to “Do Not Track” signals from your browser or to other mechanisms that enable choice.
 Both we and others (such as our service providers) may collect personal data about our visitors’ online activities over time and across third-party websites.Information That We Obtain From Third Parties

 Information that we collect from third parties will generally consist of publicly-available profile information (such as your preferences and interests), for example from public social media posts.

 3. How We Use Information That We Obtain